nellvergara/samplestuff/NELLANTON_NAVVERGARA.md

-emoji :v: y'all!
+emoji im on :fire: y'all!
 ***
 about_me
 >  Hi I'm Nell Anton.
-I like to channel my imagination in all kinds of artform.
+I like to channel my imagination in all different types of artform.

 hugot_lines/other_stuffs
 > "Wag mo akong mahalin dahil mahal kita.
-Mahalin mo ako dahil mahal mo ako because that is what i deserve.".
+Mahalin mo ako dahil mahal mo ako because that is what i deserve.". - Mia (Barcelona: A Love Untold)